top of page

 An Bille um Fhorbairt Tithíochta Fast-Track na hÉireann

-(Irish Fast-Track Housing Development)
+(Irish Fast-Track Housing Development Act)

 We will launch a fast-track process for developers to construct Ireland’s 300,000 needed homes, streamlining approvals and enhancing infrastructure support.